jdickey/app_builder/README.md

 1. It adds numerous Gems to the Gemfile before initial bundling, as detailed below;
 1. It installs its Gems into `vendor/`, rather than polluting the system Gem repository (or `rvm`/`rbenv` analogue);
+1. It copies several JavaScript files to the `vendor/assets/javascripts` directory (see below);
 1. It optionally creates a "welcome", or landing-page controller and view;
 1. It sets up for RSpec BDD rather than Test::Unit TDD, with a customised `.rspec` configuration;
 1. It creates a minimal `README.md`, in [Markdown](http://daringfireball.net/projects/markdown/) format rather than [RDoc](http://rdoc.rubyforge.org/);